fredrkl/gh-terraform-flows/README.md

 conftest test unit-tests/example-terraform-plan.json
 ```

+## ConfTest

+ConfTest is running as part of the GH Actions workflow.
+The policy files are located in the `policy` folder, and written in Rego[https://www.openpolicyagent.org/docs/latest/policy-language/].
+The tests are running against the generated Terraform plan file.

 ### Lessons learned

-When running the conftest, e.g,
+When running the ConfTest, e.g,

 ```bash
 conftest test --policy somefolder/* unit-tests/example-terraform-plan.json